Road safety

 To reach our shared local and national vision of zero road fatalities and serious injuries across Aberdeenshire by 2050, we work in partnership with other organisations and north east local authorities on the Road Safety North East Scotland group.

-The strategy aims to achieve the national road casualty reduction targets contained within Scotland’s Road Safety Framework to 2030.
+By adopting this vision we aim to achieve national road casualty reduction targets contained within Scotland’s Road Safety Framework to 2030.
 The framework identified 10 strategic actions all council areas need to focus on:

 View additional information about road casualty: